 The House of Commons Standing Committee on International Trade studies and reports on matters referred to it by the House of Commons.
-The Committee can also initiate studies of subjects falling within its mandate.
-As a permanent committee established by the Standing Orders of the House of Commons, the Committee may be asked to comment on legislation, departmental activities and spending, and other matters under its jurisdiction.
-The Compendium of the House of Commons Procedure contains additional information on the mandate and powers of standing committees.
+The committee can also initiate studies of subjects falling within its mandate.
+As a permanent committee established by the Standing Orders of the House of Commons, the committee may be asked to comment on legislation, departmental activities and spending, and other matters under its jurisdiction.

-The federal departments and agencies under the Committee’s direct scrutiny are:
+The federal departments and agencies under the committee’s direct scrutiny include:

-The Standing Committee on International Trade is a relatively new committee.
-It was created in April 2006 when the Standing Orders were amended during the 39th Parliament.
+The Standing Committee on International Trade was created in April 2006 when the Standing Orders were amended during the 39th Parliament.
 At that time, the Standing Committee on Foreign Affairs and International Trade was divided into two committees: the Standing Committee on Foreign Affairs and International Development, and the Standing Committee on International Trade.